-I've noticed a few people asking whether or not they need a licence to professionally operate as a Loctician.
-If you're apart of the #DivineDreadlocksTribe then you'll know that we offer plenty of support for getting your business on its feet long after we perfect your skill as a Loctician, but for those who would like to know in advance, well it is a fairly grey area, but I hope this blog post clears things up at least a little.....
+Many people ask me whether or not they need a licence to professionally operate as a Loctician.
+If you're apart of the #DivineDreadlocksTribe then you'll know that we offer plenty of support for getting your business on its feet long after we perfect your skill as a Loctician, but for those who would like to know in advance, well it is a fairly grey area in some places, but I hope this blog post clears things up at least a little.....

 Do you need a licence to be a Loctician in Australia?